AdobeDocs/campaign-web.en/help/v8/get-started/capability-matrix.md

 With this new user interface, you canmanage email template synchronization from Adobe Experience Manager, and integrate with Adobe Experience Manager as a Cloud Service.

-Note that the following capabilities are not available in this version of the product.
+Note that the following capabilities are not available for now in Campaign Web user interface.
 Use the provided links to browse the Campaign v8 (client console) documentation and learn more about these features.

-* Content from public resources - SCOPË TO CONFIRM
 * Custom personalization block creation.
 [Learn more](https://experienceleague.adobe.com/docs/campaign/campaign-v8/send/personalize/personalization-blocks.html#create-custom-personalization-blocks){target="_blank"}
 * Content from custom forms (Content management module).
 [Learn more](https://experienceleague.adobe.com/docs/campaign-classic/using/sending-messages/content-management/about-content-management.html){target="_blank"}
 * AMP for emails.
 [Learn more in Campaign Classic v7 documentation](https://experienceleague.adobe.com/docs/campaign-classic/using/sending-messages/sending-emails/defining-interactive-content.html){target="_blank"}